532910/ovpn-ca/README.md

 ```
 s=<vpn_name> ovpn-ca.zsh AddVPN
 ```

-A folder `vpn_name` will be created with CA and server files.
+The `vpn_name` folder will be created with CA and server files.
-CA private key will be encrypted with a password printed on stdout.
-Save it in the safe place!
+CA private key will be encrypted with a password printed to stdout.
+Save it in a safe place!
 Copy `sample_client_template.ovpn` into `vpn_name/client_template.ovpn` and edit it.
-It's just a head that will be appended with secrets to make a client's `.ovpn` file.
+It's just a head that will be postpended with secrets to make a client's `.ovpn` file.

 ```
 s=<vpn_name> c=<client_name> ovpn-ca.zsh AddClient